What does it mean to be a responsible AI practitioner: An ontology of roles and skills

-Based on the analysis done for both of the datasets, we propose a preliminary competency framework for occupations that we identified within this research. \autoref{tab:framework} only outlines the titles used for the occupation and just couple of the responsibilities.The full competency framework is available online and it contains the full description of responsibilities, skills, knowledge, and qualifications necessary for the different positions.
-In this section, we discuss how our findings led to creation of each one of these occupations and discuss the most salient competencies for each one of them.
-Figures \ref{interviewchart} and \ref{postingchar} show how each occupation type was represented in the job postings and interviews.
-We found seven classes of occupations where AI ethics needs are being addressed in traditional roles, and several emerging classes of occupations where new type of jobs are being proposed.
-Three of the traditional occupations require technical expertise (researcher, data scientist, and engineer), two are require policy expertise (researcher, policy analyst), and the remaining two are managerial (manager, director).
-This section outlines the characteristics of these roles as well as the new types of jobs emerging in the domain.
+From our analysis, we developed a preliminary competency framework that captures seven classes of existing occupational roles and several emerging classes of occupations.
+Figures \ref{postingchart} and \ref{interviewchart} show how each occupation type was represented in the job postings and interviews.
+Three of the occupations require technical expertise (researcher, data scientist, and engineer), two require policy expertise (researcher, policy analyst), and the remaining two are managerial (manager, director).
+In the following sections, we provide a detailed description of the responsibilities, skills, qualifications, and qualities for each of these roles.